AlexsLemonade/OpenScPCA-analysis/analyses/cell-type-wilms-tumor-06/notebook-template/README.md

 The COG classifies WT patients into two groups: the favorable histology and diffuse anaplasia.
 Each of these groups is composed of the blastemal, epithelial, and stromal populations of cancer cells in different proportions, as well as cells from the normal kidney, mostly kidney epithelial cells, endothelial cells, immune cells and normal stromal cells (fibroblast).

-The aim of the following notebook is to provide information to guide annotation of the dataset.

 ## Description